DFCMK/Project-5/README.md

 * As a Site User I want to receive visual feedback when interacting with content so that I can be confident in how I have interacted with the page.
     * When the site user performs actions on the sites flash messages shows (i.e. delete/update/add to cart/ actions).

+* As a Customer, I want to easily sign up for the newsletter so that I can stay informed about the latest updates, promotions, and news without missing out.
+    * When the site user enter his email address within the newsletter sign up Pop Up form on the bottom of the page and click on the Subscribe button he gets a success message and a Newsletter per E-Mail.

 ### Registration And User Accounts